COVID-19: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

 Hormone replacement therapy

 After careful consideration, patients with severe symptoms may be treated with hormone replacement therapy.
-For more information, refer to the following PDQ summaries:
+For more information, see the Hormone Replacement Therapy section in Hot Flashes and Night Sweats, and Breast Cancer Prevention.

 Table 1 describes the histologic classification of breast cancer based on tumor location.
 Infiltrating or invasive ductal cancer is the most common breast cancer histologic type and comprises 70% to 80% of all cases.